VCUWrightCenter/TopExApp/docs/tutorial_covidTweets.md

 Exploring this data reveals similar clusters to the original results using only the March data; however, we now have more compact clusters and a nicer figure.
 Note that including additional data in an expansion corpus can be beneficial or detrimental to your analysis.
 As this is an exploratory tool there is no right or wrong way, so try a few variations and pick which you think is the most helpful!

+-->

 ## Topic Comparisons Between Months <a name="comparison">

 Now that we have our March Tweets analyzed we need to run the same analysis for December.
-Open up a new TopEx instance in your browser, and run the same analysis with the similar settings on the December Tweets, using the March Tweets as the Expansion Corpus, and change the number of clusters to 8 this time.
-Make sure you set the Background Corpus to "Both".
-You should end up with a scatter plot similar to the following with 8 clusters:
+Open up a new TopEx instance in your browser, and run the same analysis with the similar settings on the December Tweets,<!-- using the March Tweets as the Expansion Corpus, --> and change the number of clusters to 8 this time.  <!-- Make sure you set the Background Corpus to "Both". -->  You should end up with a scatter plot with 8 clusters:

 <img src="https://vcuwrightcenter.github.io/TopExApp/figs/tutorial_21.png" alt="December scatter plot." width="600"/>